namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 Words starting with 'ba' found?: true
 ```
 ##### How the above code works:
-- Code follows the same strategy as the search however it doesn't check for the end flag since we are just checking for prefix.
+- Code follows the same strategy as the search however it doesn't check for the endOfWord flag since we are just checking for prefix.
 - If all characters in the prefix are found in the successive children nodes, the for loop ends successfully and true is returned at the end.

 #### Autocomplete